-You will need to go to the jetty at Port Klang to take the ferry to the island.
+You will need to go to the jetty at Port Klang South Port Passenger Terminal to take the ferry to the island.
 The best way to go there is to take the KTM Komuter train and alight at Port Klang Station.
 From here, take a 5 minutes walk to the Jetty to Pulau Ketam and purchase the ferry ticket.

-The ferry tickets can be purchased at a table set up as you walk towards the jetty.
-The one-way price is RM7 per adult and RM5 per child.
-Two-way tickets are priced at RM14/child and RM10/child.
+The ferry tickets can be purchased at the jetty.
+The one-way price is about RM12 per adult and RM6 per child.
+Two-way tickets are priced at RM20/adult and RM12/child.
 The typical ferries used are air-conditioned type.

 The main village is Kampung Pulau Ketam.
 The other smaller village is Kampung Sungai Lima.
-Sometimes, the ferry will stop at the smaller village before going to the main village.
+If you intend to go to Sungai Lima, check that the ferry you are taking stops there before enroute to the main village.
 Make sure you get down at the correct jetty.

 The main mode of transportation on the island is by bicycle other than walking.
 There are no cars here and getting from one village to the other is by boat or ferry.

-Rent a bicycle for RM5 per day and explore the village at your own pace.
+Rent a bicycle and explore the village at your own pace.
 If you go during the public holidays, the narrow walkway can be crowded and you will have to navigate your way through the crowds.

-You will probably spend about half an hour to one hour looking at the way of life of the villagers.
+You will probably spend about an hour to two looking at the way of life of the villagers.
 You may notice the villagers manually peeling the prawns to be made into prawn paste, women repairing the damaged fishing nets and workshop that repairs motors and other equipment.

 During sunny days, salted fish are being dried by the villages along the walkway.
 You will also notice that there is a police station, a big temple, a church and a mosque, all within walking distance of each other.